Galiano Island: History

 Before the arrival of Europeans, Galiano Island was long inhabited by Indigenous peoples from the Penelakut First Nation and other Coast Salish peoples.
 Midden pits at Montague Harbour suggest at least 3,000 years of habitation, with one study dating the earliest signs of permanent occupation in the island's proximities to over 5000 years ago.
-A complex culture, heavily reliant on the native Cedar trees, flourished on the island.
+A complex culture, heavily reliant on the native cedar trees, flourished on the island.
 In the late 1770s, the smallpox epidemic reached the Coast Salish region, reducing the region's population by as much as 30%.
 Subsequent outbreaks would reduce the First Nations population even further.
 By the time Captain Galiano arrived in the area in the late 18th century, the First Nations population had been significantly reduced.

 By the 19th century, with European colonization of North America well underway, the area around Galiano remained relatively undisturbed.
 However, when news of the discovery of gold on the British Columbia mainland reached San Francisco in 1858, nearby Victoria became an important port for miners on their way to the Fraser Canyon gold fields.
 Due to increased interest in the area from white settlers, the Royal Navy hydrographer Captain George Henry Richards was tasked with mapping the Southern Gulf Islands in 1859, and decided to name the island in honour of the Spanish navigator who had visited the region 67 years prior.

 In the early years of European settlement, the island's primary industries were fishing and logging.
 Poor soil on the island limited the development of widespread agriculture found on other Gulf Islands, such as nearby Salt Spring.
 Early settlement included a pioneer farming community on the shores of "Plumper Pass" (later renamed Active Pass).
-Other settlers, such as Scotty Georgeson (a Shetland Islander), also held land and had family on Galiano in this period.
+Other settlers, such as Scotty Georgeson (a Shetland Islander from Walls), also held land and had family on Galiano in this period.